apl. Prof. Dr. Ulrich Franke

 - What is your research interest/topic/question?
 Why is it relevant?

-- To what parts of the discipline is your paper directed?
+- Which parts of the discipline is your work aimed at?
 Whom are you talking to?

-- Present what you have read in a connected, meaningful way.
+- Present what you have read in a coherent, meaningful way.

 3 Theoretical framework/presumptions

-- Based on which theory or theoretical presumptions are you addressing your subject matter?
+- Based on which theory or theoretical presumptions do you address your topic?

 4 Methodology

 - What is your subject matter/case?
-Give reasons for its selection.
+Give reasons for your choice.

 - Explicate the (methodological) presumptions upon which your methods are based.